Gradient-Variation Regret Bounds for Unconstrained Online Learning: Applications

-It is worth noting that while our~\pref{thm:SEA} introduces a lower-order $G^4$ penalty that does not appear in~\citet{wang2025parameter}, this penalty is not present in our inefficient algorithm from~\pref{subsec:simple-optimistic}, which when applied in the SEA setting obtains a strict improvement over their result while requiring comparable computation.
-Moreover, our result is \emph{problem-dependent} with $\sigma_{1:T}^2(u) + \Sigma_{1:T}^2(u)$, whereas~\citet{wang2025parameter} obtained \emph{algorithm-dependent} $\sigma_{1:T}^2(w_{1:T}) + \Sigma_{1:T}^2(w_{1:T})$, depending on the algorithm's trajectory $w_{1:T}$.
-When aiming for a problem-dependent guarantee, one has to upper bound the algorithm-dependent quantity by the worst-case $\sumtT(\sigma_t^2 + \Sigma_t^2)$ which can easily become $O(T)$ in an unbounded domain.
+It is worth noting that while our~\pref{thm:SEA} introduces a lower-order $G^4$ penalty that does not appear in~\citet{wang2025parameter}, this penalty is not present in our algorithm from~\pref{subsec:simple-optimistic}, which when applied in the SEA setting obtains a strict improvement over their result while being slightly more efficient.
+Moreover, our result is \emph{problem-dependent}, with $\sigma_{1:T}^2(u) + \Sigma_{1:T}^2(u)$, whereas~\citet{wang2025parameter} obtained \emph{algorithm-dependent} $\sigma_{1:T}^2(w_{1:T}) + \Sigma_{1:T}^2(w_{1:T})$, with the algorithm's trajectory $w_{1:T}$.
+For a problem-dependent guarantee, one has to upper bound the algorithm-dependent quantity by the worst-case $\sumtT(\sigma_t^2 + \Sigma_t^2)$, which can easily become $O(T)$ in an unbounded domain.